shrine-maiden-heavy-industries/torii-hdl/docs/install.rst

 .. _install:

-Installing Amaranth
+Installing Torii
 ===================

-The latest release of Amaranth should work well for most applications.
-A development snapshot---any commit from the ``main`` branch of Amaranth---should be similarly reliable, but is likely to include experimental API changes that will be in flux until the next release.
+The latest release of Torii should work well for most applications.
+A development snapshot---any commit from the ``main`` branch of Torii---should be similarly reliable, but is likely to include experimental API changes that will be in flux until the next release.
 With that in mind, development snapshots can be used to try out new functionality or to avoid bugs fixed since the last release.

 .. _install-release: